Farzanb49/Farzanb49/README.md

 ### Currently

-- 🔭 Seeking summer 2022 software co-ops!
+- 🔭 Incoming SWE Intern at Questrade
 - 🌱 Trying to do some freelance development and curate side projects
 - 🏫 Studying Computer Science @ University of Waterloo
 - ⚙️ Working on some cool things